 Ground rod install example – theory versus the real world

-- Watch smart content: watch engineering and construction shows.
+- Watch smart content: Watch engineering and construction shows.
 Flip on the Discovery channel or even Youtube and watch what interests you.

 “How to be an engineer?” wrap up

-What’s your favorite tip on how to be an engineer?
+What’s your favorite tip on how to be an amazing engineer?
 What do you think it takes to become a superstar engineer?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER